tinjaw/MGRS-Mapper-v2/readme.md

 ### TODO

-- Next steps would be integrating the affiliation dropdown and adding a mutation observer to dynamically update the SVG in the panel
+- [x] Next steps would be integrating the affiliation dropdown and adding a mutation observer to dynamically update the SVG in the panel
-- After that you need to add in the rest of the standard affiliations (hostile, templated, etc).
+- [x] After that you need to add in the rest of the standard affiliations (hostile, templated, etc).
 There might be an issue with stroke-dasharray needing to be added to the matchPaths() function
-- Create a skeleton symbol object that contains all the decorator information for all affiliations
+- [x] Create a skeleton symbol object that contains all the decorator information for all affiliations
-- Add in the equipment icons (will require some more tweaking)
+- [x] Add in the equipment icons (will require some more tweaking)
-- Figure out how to import the modifier logic from the old code to dynamically update the symbol
-- Everything else should be easier to import after that
-- matchPaths() function and testObj need to be renamed.
+- [x] matchPaths() function and testObj need to be renamed.
 Come on man
-- the "demo-width-class" class in the html file needs to be changed to something less stupid
+- [x] The "demo-width-class" class in the html file needs to be changed to something less stupid
-- code split your symbol object and affiliation object out into their own files
+- [x] Code split your symbol object and affiliation object out into their own files
-- yolo
+- [ ] Modifier 1
+- [ ] Modifier 2
+- [ ] Unit Size modifier
+- [ ] Symbol text for Unique Designation and Higher formation
+- [ ] Task Force amplifier
+- [ ] Reinforced/Reduced modifier
+- [ ] Activity conversion (would require some logic, eg- a grenade launcher cannot be an activity)
+- [ ] Installation conversion (would require some logic, eg- a grenade launcher cannot be an installation)
+- [ ] Command Post amplifier
+- [ ] Tactical Mission Tasks
+- [ ] Graphic Control Measures

 ### DEFAULT VALUES